finos/legend/docs/tutorials/studio-function.md

 _Coming soon._

+### Functions with the same name but different parameters (function overload).

+You can create functions with the same name but different parameters.

+More details and **video walkthrough** [here](https://github.com/finos/legend-studio/pull/1339).

 ### Re-use transformation logic as part of your mappings or services by defining a customized function

 _Coming soon_